Pontevedra Public Library

 The Public Library of Pontevedra Antonio Odriozola located in Pontevedra (Spain) is the provincial state library in the province of Pontevedra and is part of the Public Library Network of Galicia and the State Public Library Network (BPE).
 Its management has been transferred to the Autonomous Community of Galicia through the Department of Culture of the Galician Government.

-It is dedicated to Antonio Odriozola Pietas (1911-1987) born in 1911 in Vitoria.
+It is dedicated to Antonio Odriozola Pietas (1911–1987), who was born in Vitoria.
 He settled in Pontevedra in 1964, where he carried out much of his work as a bibliographer, researcher and erudite.

 Location

 The Pontevedra Public Library is located at number 3 Alfonso XIII Street, next to the Barca Bridge.

 History

 The Public Library of Pontevedra was created in 1848, when it received the old collections confiscated from the monasteries and convents suppressed by the Spanish confiscation.
 It was installed in the Provincial High School of Secondary Education, in the former Jesuit College, opening on 2 February 1849.

 Throughout its history, it has had several locations.
 At first, in 1907, it was located in the Palace of the Deputation of Pontevedra, then in the archives of the Provincial Finance Office and finally in the Valle-Inclán High School in 1931.
 In 1960, it was moved to the Fonseca House, then called the House of Culture, sharing space with the Historical Archive of the Province of Pontevedra.

 In order to put an end to the situation of lack of space and shortage suffered by the Fonseca House and the library, and after examining several possible locations, on 7 September 1984 the Ministry of Culture bought a plot of land used as a garage by the La Unión bus company, in Alfonso XIII street.
 The Ministry of Culture built a new five-storey building for the library (basement, ground floor and four floors).